 In 1902, Emil Jellinek, an entrepreneur from Austria, worked with the group and created their trademark.
 They named the company’s 1901 Mercedes after his daughter, Mercedes Jellinek.
 He was a high-class businessman who promoted the Daimler line of automobiles among his circle.
 He even began selling in America to billionaires such as Astor, Rockefeller, Taylor, and Morgan.

-The first vehicles branded Mercedes-Benz saw production in 1926.
+The first branded vehicles of Mercedes-Benz origin began production in 1926.
 This occurred right after the merger of Gottlieb Daimler and Karl Benz’s companies.

 During the 1930s, the company produced the popular 770 model.
 Adolf Hitler was even known to drive these during his time as the leader.
 The only difference was that his had bulletproof windshields.
 He isn’t the only famous leader that drove Mercedes cars.
 The Popemobile is often a Mercedes brand as well.
 The majority of surviving models of the 770 have been sold off to private buyers through auctions.
 One of the remaining models is on display in Ottawa, Ontario at the War Museum.